derammo/der20/README.md

 not duplicate the effort of "Mock20" and so there is no local emulation of Roll20 functions.
 Instead, functionality is written in a generic way so it only becomes dependent on Roll20 for final presentation of dialogs etc.

-Currently, local testing of individual dialogs can be down in a browser.
+Currently, local testing of individual dialogs can be done in a browser.
 See test/show.html for an example.

 Please contact derammo for creating a release.
 The tools required are included in the Makefile, but please don't do it :)